-Mayberry Jamaican Equities Limited's capital base continues to be strong, closing the quarter with US\$131 million in shareholders' equity.
-This represents an increase of US\$33.7 million when compared to December 2021.
+Mayberry Jamaican Equities Limited capital base remained strong and closed the year at US\$131 million when compared to US\$97.3 million for December 2021.
 This was attributable primarily to an increase in net profits for the 12-month period by US\$33 million.
-This was however, offset by a year over year decline in total fair value reserves of US\$2.6 million due primarily to reductions in the market value of some investments carried at fair value through other comprehensive income.
+This was however, offset by a year over year decline in total fair value reserves of US\$2.6 million mainly due to reductions in the market value of some investments carried at fair value through other comprehensive income.
+MJE's return on equity to shareholders for the financial period ended December 31, 2022, was 25.3% (2021:16.9%).